skip to Main Content

 About

-In 2020, Yap founded the Earth-Space Sustainability research initiative aiming at ensuring a sustainable and functional Earth-Space system in the future.
-Yap is also a senior member of the Steering Group for Sustainability Transitions Research Network (STRN), a Research Fellow of the global research alliance Earth System Governance Project, a member of the Ostrom Workshop Space Governance Working Group, and co-chair of the international conference for Commons in Space 2022.
+In 2020, Yap founded the corresponding Earth-Space Sustainability research initiative aiming at ensuring a sustainable and functional earth-space future.
+Yap is also a senior Steering Group member of the international Sustainability Transitions Research Network (STRN), Co-Lead of the Working Group on Earth-Space Governance at the Earth System Governance Project, and Chair of Commons in Space conference at the International Association for the Study of the Commons (IASC).

 Related people